bitnami/charts/bitnami/keydb/README.md

 <!--- app-name: KeyDB -->

-# Bitnami package for KeyDB
+# Bitnami Secure Images Helm chart for KeyDB

 KeyDB is a high performance fork of Redis with a focus on multithreading, memory efficiency, and high throughput.